MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Security/Set-Acl.md

 Establishes or changes the central access policy of the item.
 Enter the CAP ID or friendly name of a central access policy on the computer.

-Beginning in Windows Server??
-2012, administrators can use Active Directory and Group Policy to set central access policies for users and groups.
+Beginning in Windows ServerÂ® 2012, administrators can use Active Directory and Group Policy to set central access policies for users and groups.
 For more information, see Dynamic Access Control: Scenario Overviewhttp://go.microsoft.com/fwlink/?LinkId=238408 on TechNet.

 This parameter was introduced in Windows PowerShell 3.0.